 Reversing the [D+] and [D-] connections of any device can lead to the whole system stopping working owing to reverse polarity found on the terminals.
-To avoid this problem, it is recommended that a cable of the same color should be used to connect all [D+] terminals and similarly cable of the same color to be used to connect all [D-] terminals.
+In order to avoid this problem, it is recommended that a cable of same colour should be used to connect all [D+] terminals together and similarly cable of the same colour to be used to connect all [D-] terminals together.